charlottehulseman/charlottehulseman/README.md

 ### I'm a Software Engineer

-- I recently graduated from the University of Washington's Full Stack Development bootcamp, and am seeking an opportunity to contribute to an impactful product and a diverse, dynamic team.
+- I work at Macy's Inc as a Software Engineer.
 - I'm a dynamic team player, confident communicator and presentor with a strong work ethic and positive attitude.
 - I currently reside in NYC with my Siberian Husky named Panda.
 I love reading, cooking, long walks with my dog, traveling and trying new things around the city.
 I recently started doing Muay Thai, archery and long-distance running.
 - You can reach me at cchulseman@gmail.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/charlotte-hulseman/).